Giannah/Personal-website-static-/README.md

 # Personal-website-static-
-This my personal website that I made just for fun.
-This is a static website, there is only HTML and CSS involved.
+This is a static website I made for learning purposes and yeah... also for fun!
+There is only HTML and CSS involved.